Content of Subramanain Committee NEP Report – ‘National Policy on Education 2016’

 Interestingly, while the Report does not feature on official government websites, the apex national government institution – National University of Educational Planning and Administration (NUEPA) – also uploaded the text of the report on its website .
 Links to the text of this 2-Volume report is provided at the beginning of this subsection.

-Copies of the report entitled ” National Policy on Education 2016″, of the Committee For Evolution of the New Education Policy was widely circulated and discussed.
+Copies of the Subramanian Committee Report entitled ” National Policy on Education 2016″, of the Committee For Evolution of the New Education Policy was widely circulated and discussed.
 Almost immediately, the deliberate silence of MHRD on this public circulation and discussion of the Subramanian Committee Report ended with the publication of its own report by the end of June entitled, ” Some Inputs for Draft National Education Policy”.

 A separate section, MHRD Draft NEP Report, is devoted to the latest official NEP Document.
 However, it is relevant at this juncture to highlight the fact that the Subramanain Committee Report is not even mentioned in the latest MHRD document.
 Such a glaring omission can only be attributed to Ms. Irani’s personal conflict with Shri TSR Subramanian over his decision to publicly circulate the Committee Report.